Why is it Important to Cite Your Sources?

 Accuracy is important in writing, especially when you’re quoting facts and figures.
 When someone reads your academic document, their act of looking up the references that you have mentioned serves as an accuracy check, for example, to double-check a direct quote, to verify the passage you’ve cited, or to cite another study that’s related to yours.

 #2 Citing makes you a better researcher.

-Some of the hallmarks of good research include attention to detail and the ability to discern patterns and make connections.
-Good citation practices can help with both.
+Some of the hallmarks of good research include attention to detail and the ability to discern patterns and make connections, which good citation practices can help with.
 The proper citing of sources consists of many details: correct page numbers, the spelling of author names, and the accuracy of facts that you are presenting in your own article or other work.
 Becoming detail-oriented in one aspect automatically instills good habits across the board in your research.

-#3 Good citation practises make you a better writer.
+#3 Good citation practices make you a better writer.